millicast/millicast-sdk/CONTRIBUTING.md

-# Develop in Millicast SDK
+# Develop in Dolby OptiView RealTime Streaming SDK

 ## Packages

-This project is built with [Lerna](https://lerna.js.org/) and contains the following packages:
+This project is built with [NX](https://nx.dev/) and contains the following packages:

 - `millicast-sdk`: The SDK itself.
 - `millicast-publisher-demo`: Publisher demo page using SDK.
 You can try this demo [here](https://demo.millicast.com/?codec=h264&nosimulcast).
 - `millicast-viewer-demo`: Viewer demo page using SDK.
+- `millicast-multiview-demo`: Multiview demo page using SDK.
+- `millicast-webaudio-delay-demo`: WebAudio delay demo page using SDK.
 - `millicast-chromecast-receiver`: Example of Google Cast receiver for demo.

 ## Development

-Asumming that you have Node 12.10.x or newer and `npm` installed, install the required dependencies running:
+Assuming that you have Node 18.x or newer and `npm` installed, install the required dependencies running:

 ```sh
 npm ci